NickFoley47/PyBer_Analysis/README.md

 ![Summary]( https://github.com/NickFoley47/PyBer_Analysis/blob/main/analysis/Summary.PNG)

 Analyzing the Total Fare by City Type graph we can observe 3 spikes in fares in February through April for our Urban customers.
-We have 1 spike for our Suburban customers and 2 spikes in our data.
+We have 1 spike for our Suburban customers We have 2 spikes for our rural customers.
 We can notice a relation of spikes at the same time around February, which I believe is representing Valentine’s Day for our customers.
 We can see suburban total fare increasing as the summer months approach.

 Total Fare by City Type: